redmictian/tablecheck-2020-general-engineering-assignment/README.md

 > _Cloudflare Workers provides a serverless execution environment that allows you to create entirely new applications or augment existing ones without configuring or maintaining infrastructure._
 > - _From: https://developers.cloudflare.com/workers/_

+### Create a GitHub Repository

+Please clone this repository publically and use it for the rest of this exercise.

 ### Deploy a JSON API
 Create a new Workers project using Wrangler.
 This project will respond to two kinds of requests, one to generate a JSON API (defined below), and second, to serve an HTML page (see "Set up an HTML page").